regen-network/regen-js/README.md

 ## Packages

-Regen-JS consists of many smaller npm packages within the [@stargaze namespace](https://www.npmjs.com/org/regennetwork), a so called monorepo.
+Stargaze-JS consists of many smaller npm packages within the [@public-awesome namespace](https://www.npmjs.com/org/public-awesome), a so called monorepo.
 Here is the list of all packages.

 | Package                                      | Description                                            | Latest                                                                                                                                      |
 | -------------------------------------------- | ------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------- |